asleepace/asleepace.com/src/content/blog/typescript-range-without-a-loop.md

 heroImage: '/blog-placeholder-2.jpg'
 ---

-The other day I came across this question on LinkedIn which stated the following:
+The other day I was browsing LinkedIn and came across the following post

-> 👌 A common coding question in Javascrip interview Write a function that implements range WITHOUT using loop?
+> 👌 A common coding question in Javascript interview: Write a function that implements range WITHOUT using loop?

 Unable to resist the urge to write some needlesly complex and over-engineered solution, I began weighing my options.
 Initially, my mind went to recursion.
 Then to recursion, then to recursion...